OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 > Category: governance control
 > Permalink: https://owaspai.org/goto/secdevprogram/

-Secure development program:  Have processes in place to make sure that security is built into software.
-Make sure that data science development activities are also part of this.
+Secure development program:  Have processes concerning software development in place to make sure that security is built into your AI system.

+Purpose: Reduces security risks by proper attention to mitigating those risks during software development.

+Particularities for AI in secure software development:
+- AI teams (e.g. data scientists) need to be taken into scope of secure development lifecycle
+- AI security assets, threats and controls (as covered in this document) need to be considered, effecting requirements, policies, coding guidelines, training, tooling, testing practices and more.
+Ususally, this is done bye adding these elements in the organizations Information Security Management System, as described in [SECPROGRAM](/goto/segprogram/), and align secure software development to that as it has been aligned on the conventional assets, threats and controls.

+The best way to do this is to build on your existing secure software development practices and include AI teams and AI particularities.
+This means that data science development activities should become part of your secure software development practices.
 Examples of these processes: secure development training, code review, security requirements, secure coding guidelines, threat modeling (including AI-specific threats), static analysis tooling, dynamic analysis tooling, penetration testing.

-Purpose: Reduces security risks by proper attention to mitigating those risks during software development.
+There is no need for a dedicated secure development framework for AI.

+Related conmtrols:
+- [Development program](/goto/devprogram/) on including AI engineering in all software lifecycle processes (e.g. versioning, portfolio management, retirement)
-See elsewhere in this document for [SUPPLYCHAINMANAGE](/goto/supplychainmanage/) which discusses AI-specific supply-chain risks.
+- [Supply chain management](/goto/supplychainmanage/) which discusses AI-specific supply-chain risks

-Particularity: Data science development activities need to be taken into scope of secure development lifecycle.
+- [Development security](/goto/devsecurity/) on protecting the development environment

 Links to standards:
 - ISO 27002 control 8.25 Secure development lifecycle.
 Gap: covers this control fully, with said particularity, but lack of detail - the 8.25 Control description in ISO 27002:2022 is one page, whereas secure software development is a large and complex topic - see below for further references